Azure/azure-sdk-for-js/sdk/identity/identity/test/manual-integration/AzureArc/INSTRUCTIONS.md

 sudo setfacl -m "g::r-x" /var/opt/azcmagent/tokens/
 ```

-7. Arc setup should now be complete.
+7. The Azure Arc setup should now be complete.
 Restart your VM to finalize your environment setup.
 8. After restarting, check your environment by searching for environment variables named `IDENTITY_ENDPOINT` and
    `IMDS_ENDPOINT`.
 If they are not present, or don't resemble `http://localhost:40342/metadata/identity/oauth2/token` and
    `http://localhost:40342` respectively, you may need to wait a short while or try restarting the VM again.